Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [Yatopia](https://github.com/YatopiaMC/Yatopia) - Aims to combine the code from many Paper forks and optimization mods, as well as many unique optimizations, but its known to be very unestable and usually Purpur is a better choice.
 Only use if you desperately need performance and think it's worth the instability.
 Yatopia has been known to corrupt data so keep daily backups.

+- [Cuberite](https://cuberite.org/) - Cuberite is a server software developed in C++ and plugins are written in LUA.
+Cuberite is very lightweight and they also allow you to run a server on your adroid device!
+Cuberite is only 1.8-1.12, 1.13+ compatibility is being worked on.

 ### Mods:

 - [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
 Both the server and client need to be running the mods.